DoTheEvo/ansible-arch/README.md

 #### playbook_core.yml

 Aimed at non-X deployment.
-When arch as docker host, or wireguard node or a web server or whatever else terminal based.
+When running arch as docker host, or wireguard node or a web server or whatever else terminal based.

 * arch upgrade, equivalent of `pacman -Syu`